vjo/BasisDataAnalysis/README.md

 Then on the 96.1% of the time my tracker was working, I had to filter `NA` values, as I have not been wearing the watch while taking my shower, doing water activities, charging the battery and surely some hours where I forgot to put it back on my wrist.

 For my heart pulse, I have 864,335 measures (82%), that’s 600 days.
-My average value for this period is 66.15 beats per minute.
+My average value for this period is __66.15 beats per minute__.
 The min value is 30 bpm (seems quite low) and max value 206 bpm.

-The sum of all my steps I have recorded for the period is 4,946,531 steps.
-This is an average of 4.8 steps per minute over 701 days or 7,056 steps per days.
+The sum of all my steps I have recorded for the period is __4,946,531 steps__.
+This is an average of 4.8 steps per minute over 701 days or 7,056 steps per day.

 ## Conclusion